microsoft/PowerToys/README.md

 - Minor UI fix in the Keyboard Manager page.
 Thanks [@ZetaSp](https://github.com/ZetaSp)!
 - Fix in internal data type of CheckBox controls.
 Thanks [@ghost1372](https://github.com/ghost1372)!
 - The title bar is now shown in the immersive dark mode theme.
 Thanks [@WilliamABradley](https://github.com/WilliamABradley)!
-- Fixed a crash accessing the loading the System.Management API on ARM64 versions of Windows.
+- Fixed a crash accessing/loading the System.Management API on ARM64 versions of Windows.

 ### Installer
 - Fixed signing of the setup custom actions dll in the new pipeline.